JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_11/nn.md

 !!! warning "Exercise:"
     Write a function `train_or_load!(file_name, m, args...; ???)` checking whether the file `file_name` exists.
-    - If it exists, it loads it and then copies its parameters into `m` using the function `Flux.loadparams!`.
+    - If it exists, it loads it and then copies model state into `m` using the function `Flux.loadmodel!`.
     - If it does not exist, it trains it using `train_model!`.
     In both cases, the model `m` should be modified inside the `train_or_load!` function.
 Pay special attention to the optional arguments `???`.